PhaserEditor2D/PhaserEditor/docs/v2/scene-editor.rst

 #.
 The **generate property** button.
 You can check or un-check it.
 By default, the `scene compiler`_ assign an object to a local variable, but if you set true this property, the object is assigned to an instance field.
 Do this when you need to get access to the object outside the *create* method.

 #.
-The **go to source** button.
+The **go-to source** button.
 Click it to open the JavaScript editor and scroll to the line where this object is created.
 If you enabled an `external editor <code-editors.html#integration-with-external-editors>`_ then it opens the external editor.

 #.
 The **Var Name** property is used by the `scene compiler`_ as the variable name and the `Outline view`_ use it as the label of the object.